-The real estate acquisition program proceeded with the purchase of an office building in Austin, Texas.
-An office portfolio consisting of four buildings was under due diligence review before the end of the fiscal year in Phoenix, Arizona.
-Several properties were sold, including the office building in Salt Lake City and the warehouse portfolio in Dallas and Houston.
+The real estate acquisition program proceeded with the purchase of an office portfolio consisting of four buildings and one office site in Phoenix, Arizona, and an office building in Arlington, Virginia.
+Several properties were sold, including the office building in New York City, the apartments in Atlanta, Georgia, and a shopping center in Katy, Texas.